-During review of the PMNs submitted for the chemical substances that are subject to these SNURs, EPA concluded that for 2 of the 12 chemical substances, regulation was warranted under TSCA section 5(e), pending the development of information sufficient to make reasoned evaluations of the health or environmental effects of the chemical substances.
+During review of the PMNs submitted for the chemical substances that are subject to these SNURs, EPA concluded that for one of the 25 chemical substances, regulation was warranted under TSCA section 5(e), pending the development of information sufficient to make reasoned evaluations of the health or environmental effects of the chemical substance.
 The basis for such findings is outlined in Unit IV.
-Based on these findings, TSCA section 5(e) consent orders requiring the use of appropriate exposure controls were negotiated with the PMN submitters.
-The SNUR provisions for these chemical substances are consistent with the provisions of the TSCA section 5(e) consent orders.
-These SNURs are promulgated pursuant to § 721.160.
+Based on these findings, a TSCA section 5(e) consent order requiring the use of appropriate exposure controls was negotiated with the PMN submitter.
+The SNUR provisions for this chemical substance are consistent with the provisions of the TSCA section 5(e) consent order.
+This SNUR is promulgated pursuant to § 721.160.

-In the other 10 cases, where the uses are not regulated under a TSCA section 5(e) consent order, EPA determined that one or more of the criteria of concern established at § 721.170 were met, as discussed in Unit IV.
+In the other 24 cases, where the uses are not regulated under a TSCA section 5(e) consent order, EPA determined that one or more of the criteria of concern established at § 721.170 were met, as discussed in Unit IV.